intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/LLM/README.md

 ```

 Arguments info:
 - `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the Llama2 model (e.g. `meta-llama/Llama-2-7b-chat-hf` and `meta-llama/Llama-2-13b-chat-hf`) to be downloaded, or the path to the huggingface checkpoint folder.
-It is default to be `'meta-llama/Llama-2-7b-chat-hf'`.
+It is default to be `'meta-llama/Llama-2-7b-chat-hf'`, and more verified models please see the list in [Verification Models](#verification-models).
 - `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
 It is default to be `'Once upon a time, there existed a little girl who liked to have adventures.
 She wanted to go to places and meet new people, and have fun'`.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `32`.
 - `--load_in_low_bit`: argument defining the `load_in_low_bit` format used.
 It is default to be `sym_int8`, `sym_int4` can also be used.